lbrame/linux_scripts/README.md

-# linux_scripts
+# Scripts
-A collection of Linux shell scripts I wrote for automation purposes.
-This repository will be updated the more scripts I add.
-These scripts are organized in subfolders and basically automate the boring aspects of my Linux workflow - they may include debloat scripts, quick post-install scripts to install everything I need, scripts to quickly setup development environments once I've figured them out and whatever comes on my mind.
+This is a collection of scripts I wrote to automate certain operations.
+They come with no warranty whatsoever and you may use them at your own risk and danger.

+**linux-scripts** - These scripts are specific to the GNU/Linux operating system